walker-tx/walkertx.dev/src/content/personality-tests/03-character-strengths/index.md

 ---
 testName: Character Strengths
-description: Positive parts of your personality that impact how you think, feel and behave.
+description: VIA Character Strengths uncover positive parts of your personality that impact how you think, feel and behave.
 link: /StrengthsProfile-Walker-Lockard.pdf
 ---